Pregnancy Symptoms After IUI (Intrauterine Insemination)

 - Dizziness or fainting

 These may be an indication of tubal pregnancy or infections.
-In such cases, it is advisable to consult your doctor immediately and seek the right relief measures.
+In such cases, you should consult your doctor immediately and seek the right relief measures.

 When Should You Take a Pregnancy Test?